 Derek Malcom at the Guardian on THRONE OF BLOOD:

 "It was, for what it's worth, TS Eliot's favourite film.
 The drama is presented with stark economy, its words subservient to the slow exposition of its plot, and the characterization admittedly less subtle than Shakespeare's.
 But I doubt the Bard would have turned in his grave.
-Kurosawa's parallel eloquence matches Shakespeare's so completely that it even outshines that of Verdi's musical version."So I love THRONE OF BLOOD, but wish the English version had kept the original title "Spiderweb Castle."
-I probably would have seen it sooner, imagining giant spider rampages offset with Gothic cobwebbed stoneworj.
+Kurosawa's parallel eloquence matches Shakespeare's so completely that it even outshines that of Verdi's musical version."So I love THRONE OF BLOOD, but wish the English version had kept the original title, "Spiderweb Castle," I probably would have seen it sooner, imagining giant spider rampages offset with Gothic cobwebbed stonework.
 As it is I've grown comfortable with Orson Welles version and that's surely my favorite.
-I dream of being able to go back in time and see his Voodoo stage version of the 1930s that made him a star in Harlem.
-But he didn't star in that production, and if e'er an Illinois ham war born to play Macbeth, drunkenly unspooling vast gusts of Shakespearean wind, Welles is / was / war.
+I dream of being able to go back in time and see his voodoo stage version of the 1930s that made him a star in Harlem.
+But he didn't star in that (all-black) production, and if e'er an Illinois ham war born to play Macbeth, drunkenly unspooling vast gusts of Shakespearean wind, Welles war.

 Part of its mastery is its use of voiceover for most of the speech.
 That, combined with Welles' magnificent camera work (including angles, shadows, and focus—or out-of-focus—effects) give us a Macbeth who is more disoriented than evil.
 Welles seems to have taken Macbeth's inability to sleep and extended it into all aspects of the character.
 At first, he appears to be playing Macbeth drunk.
 Upon consideration, he's playing Macbeth as sleep-deprived.
 As a college teacher, I recognize this as method acting worth of Stanislavski himself!

-But Polanski is always fond of druggy interludes, and thus Finch's Macbeth dost drink deep of the witch's brew (cooled with baboon blood) served like sketchy tannis root desserts to hallucinating Macbeth so he can trip out gazing into the pot, smashing mirrors and running wild through trippy wood.
-Lady MacBeth (Francesca Annis) is a hippie hottie in the Polanski version, much more so than in either of the other films, using seduction to spur her man forward rather than the Jeanette Nolan nagging or Kurosawa's unconscious mind clockwork manipulation, and the witches number in the dozens and are naked and kinky and only about half are old like a Castavet.
-Everyone else is young and pretty and the bloodlust that wells up in the breast of our MacBeth (Jon Finch), occasionally bad bangs or no, seems more a madness born of Apollonian narcissism (he has more yes men then in Welles or Kurosawa) and flipside paranoia rather than sleep deprivation and budding alcoholism (as it in Welles) or, in the Kurosawa case, supernatural fatalism and schizophrenia.
+It is thus that, while Welles' and Kurosawa's versions find psychedelic madness through style, Finch's Macbeth--being of the age when such things dwelled in pop culture consciousness (replete with a Playboy production company credit) dost drink deep of the witch's brew and smash mirrors and run wild through trippy wood of the mind while Lady MacBeth (Francesca Annis) slithers between the cracks of social propriety with the effortless cool of a hippie hottie used to being the only pretty, unsullied creature in a ten-mile radius (i.e. the ideal Manson girl plant).
+In Welles she used belittlement; in Kurosawa, paranoia; for Polanski, Lady M eschews unconscious mind clockwork manipulation in favor of gentle hypnotic seduction/beguilement, and the witches--when revisited--are three no longer but expanded to coven-strength.
+It's as if the bloodlust that wells up in the breast of our MacBeth (Jon Finch), occasionally bad bangs or no, seems more a madness born of Apollonian narcissism (he has more yes men then in Welles or Kurosawa) and flipside paranoia rather than sleep deprivation and budding alcoholism (as it in Welles) or, in the Kurosawa case, supernatural fatalism and schizophrenia.
 Take your pick, or pick 'em all, you can't go wrong.
 Just kill the king and try to play it cool when the suspicious eyes invariably turn to thee... when I draw the Queen of Hearts, my dear breast-nursed serpent, there is no cooler name to say while drunk than...
 Banquo.
+Fail not our feast!

 Stand not upon the order of your going!